RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 Redis Software always supports two Redis versions.
 By default, new Redis databases are created with the latest version, and existing databases get upgraded to the latest version according to the instructions detailed below.

-If you would like to change the default Redis version to the previous version supported, you should use the `tune cluster default_redis_version` command in the `rladmin` CLI and set it to the previous Redis version supported.
+To change the default Redis version to the previously supported version, use `rladmin` and run the <nobr>`tune cluster default_redis_version`</nobr> command.

 To check whether your Redis database versions match the latest supported Redis
 version: